wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    known as 'SERVFAIL').
 If such a domain resolved successfully, then it is a sign that the DNS recursive resolver is not fully validating.

+Ebersman, et al.        Expires January 15, 2016                [Page 8]

+Internet-Draft        DNSSEC Negative Trust Anchors            July 2015

    Organizations that utilize NTAs should not add an NTA for any intentionally broken domain.
 Such additions are prevented by the requirement that the operator attempt to contact the administrators for the zone that has broken DNSSEC.

-Ebersman, et al.        Expires December 16, 2015               [Page 8]

-Internet-Draft        DNSSEC Negative Trust Anchors            June 2015

    Organizations operating an intentionally broken domain may wish to consider adding a TXT record for the domain to the effect of "This